kubesphere/kubesphere/README.md

 ## RoadMap

 Currently, KubeSphere has released the following 4 major editions.
-The future releases will include Multicluster, Big data, AI, SDN, etc.
+The future releases will include Multicluster, Big data, AI, SDN, etc. See [Plans for 2.1.1 and 3.0.0](https://github.com/kubesphere/kubesphere/issues/1368) for more details.

 **Express Edition** => **v1.0.x** => **v2.0.x**  => **v2.1.0**